While us humans may be limited in our traveling right now, one group of travelers will be arriving in the Saranac Lake area soon — the birds.

 If your kids are anything like mine they love breaking records.
 And second best to holding the record, is knowing the record - biggest number (Googolplex), smallest state (Rhode Island), fastest animal (Cheetah), funniest Minion (Stuart), smelliest feet (Dad for the win).

 I had been waiting to bust out my trivia challenge for just the right day.
 "Tallest tree?"
 I asked.
-Silence.
-With both a...
+Silence....
 [Read More]

 Turns out, maple syrup has a connection with Mark Twain.